-Ada is an award-winning food entrepreneur and investor.
-She founded Agrolay Ventures to support early-stage companies in Africa, focused on the food and technology sectors.
+Ada is the Forbes Africa Business Woman 2021.
+An award-winning entrepreneur and investor, she founded Agrolay Ventures to support early-stage companies in Africa, focused on the food and technology sectors.
 Since 2015, the firm has built a portfolio of high-growth investments, including The Nuli Juice Company (‘Nuli’), Nigeria’s fastest-growing farm-to-table beverage producer and fast-casual restaurant chain that utilizes locally grown vegetables and fruits.
 Ada founded Nuli and serves as the start-up’s Chief Executive.

-Ada serves on the Board of Factor[e], a venture building PE firm, the Governing Board of the One Acre Fund, a non-profit that serves small-holder farmers in Africa, and an Advisory Board member of Infinite Foods, Africa's leading plant-based food distributor.
+Ada serves on the Board of Factor[e] (a venture building PE firm), the Governing Board of the One Acre Fund (a social enterprise that serves small-holder farmers in Africa), and an Advisory Board member of Infinite Foods (Africa's leading plant-based food distributor).
 From 2012 to 2015, Ada served as the Senior Investment Adviser to Dr. Akinwumi Adesina, Nigeria’s former Minister of Agriculture and Rural Development.
 Prior to this, she was Vice President at Kuramo Capital, a New York-based private equity firm, and from 2005 to 2009 was a Senior Investment Officer at the African Development Bank (AfDB).
-Ada also worked briefly with Actis while at busines school.
+Ada also worked briefly with Actis during her summer at Business School.
 She began her career as an Analyst at BNP Paribas investment bank, London.

 Ada received her MBA from the Kellogg School of Management, MSc in Economics and Finance from University of Warwick, U.K. and BSc in Economics (First Class Honours) from the University of Hull, U.K.